 What has always stood out about the song “Successful” is its second verse, where Drake illustrates his mother’s attempt to run away from home.
 There’s something poignant about the two in each other’s arms while tears begin to stream, a tender embrace to keep her from escaping.
-The lyrics immortalize a memory and gave listeners a glimpse into the life that happens when phones can’t be reached, when cameras aren’t recording, and which can only be confessed by those who lived it.
+The lyrics immortalize a memory and gave listeners a glimpse into a different life, one when cameras aren’t recording, and which can only be confessed by those who lived it.

 During an interview with MTV News following the release of So Far Gone, Drake admitted that the story of his mother was one of many events that put him in a dark place during the writing and recording of the acclaimed project.
 Money was low; all his funds made during the Degrassi years had depleted.
 His mid-to-late '90s-aged grandmother being sick, his mother’s breakdown, and trying to start his rap career all weighed heavily on his conscious.
 Drake didn’t just want success, he needed it.

 “Closer To My Dreams,” a fan favorite that’s featured on the Comeback Season mixtape, gives a different portrait of success, one that pertains to his mother:

 I promise mama

 I'mma do it cause I know I put you through it

 And I just want you to sit around with ya friends at a dinner table and say